superfly/macaroon/flyio/caveats.md

 as a string "rwcdC".
 The special encoding "*" denotes the set of all possible actions.

 The other fields are optional fields, and denote what is being operated on.
+Some fields are related to other fields.
+For example, an AppID can only be present if an OrgID is present, and a Machine can only be present if an AppID is present.

 ## Bearer Token List

-A bearer token list is a comma-seperated list of Macaroons provided in the `Authorization: Bearer <tokens>` HTTP header.
+A bearer token list is a comma-seperated list of Macaroons provided in the `Authorization: FlyV1 <tokens>` HTTP header.
 The list of tokens allows an access if any of its tokens allows the access.

 # Macaroon